The Missing Chevalier

 Little is known about the couple after their return to France.
 Louis de Fouchécour received a French military pension while living in Paris.
 His close acquaintance, the Duke of Enghien, wasn’t as lucky, having been executed on 21 March 1804 for aiding Britain and plotting against France.
 Since the Bourbons were re-instated in 1814, it was safe for Legitimists to return to France.
 Louis de Fouchécour died in the first arrondissement of Paris in 1826.
 Charlotte Anne Agathe died in 1844, probably also in Paris.
 Chateau Fouchécourt, the place were Louis de Fouchécour was born, became property of the commune after the revolution.
 It suffered from disuse for decades.
 Eventually it was converted into agricultural buildings, with little resemblance to its former splendor.

 The Fouchécour émigrés had one son before Charles François, not long after they arrived in England.
 William Alpin François Charles de Salivet de Fouchécour, who was born in London in 1794, was the heir to the title Comte de Fouchécourt.
 He would go on to fight against the Republic in the barricades in Paris on June 23th and 24th, 1848.
-At that time he was seen leaving his residence with his musket over his shoulder, commanding at the barricades in the Rue St. Anastase, Rue Torigny, and Rue des Coutures St. Gervais.
+According to the 21 Sep.
+1848 issue of the Morning Advertiser, he was seen leaving his residence with his musket over his shoulder, commanding at the barricades in the Rue St. Anastase, Rue Torigny, and Rue des Coutures St. Gervais.
 He forcibly entered the Hotel St. Albin, Rue Vielle du Temple and placed a man at a window to fire upon the National Guards and troops.
 When this man refrained from firing, he placed his son there instead.
 William later bragged that he killed several soldiers and claimed that his son, Josselin de Salivet de Fouchécour, killed four.
-They were later apprehended and brought before a general named Cavaignac.
+They were later apprehended and brought before General Cavaignac.
 William was about to face a summary execution, but was saved by one very famous person who had ironically given up his royalist beliefs decades earlier.
-The author Victor Hugo had gone to the barricades out of curiosity and was moved by the plight of the insurgents.
-He intervened on behalf of several of them who had been arrested, including William de Fouchécour, stopping national guards who were about to execute a kneeling concierge against a wall.
+The author Victor Hugo had gone to the barricades and was moved by the plight of the insurgents.
+He intervened on behalf of several of them who had been arrested, including William de Fouchécour, stopping members of the National Guard who were about to execute a kneeling concierge against a wall.
 Hugo smuggled the insurgents across the guard post by having them pretend that they were his servants.

 Like his younger brother François, William used the surname de Courtenay, but he didn’t use it for very long.
 In 1820, a William de Courtenay and a person who is transcribed as “Othon de Courtenay,” born about 1799, returned to France and renounced their British citizenship.
 This person named Othon may have been a brother of William and Charles, but there seems to be no other mention of him anywhere either before or after that event.
 A family account also has a sibling named “Auguste,” which could be the same person.
 Alternatively, Othon could have been William’s wife, although the reason for her being called that name would be a complete mystery.